 The Resource Development and Sharing Department provides research materials from within the HS/HSL collection as well as from outside libraries via Interlibrary Loan.
 Eligible library patrons make requests electronically using the ILLiad request management system and can have their requests delivered to their desktops.
 Service packages vary depending on UM affiliation.
 The UM Digital Archive is a service that collects, preserves, and distributes the academic works of the University of Maryland, the Founding Campus.
 It is a place that digitally captures the historical record of the campus.

 The Metadata Management Department's mission is to provide descriptions and access to the resources provided by the Health Sciences and Human Services Library.
 Metadata Management staff are responsible for assigning or curating controlled access terms and keywords used to search for books, journals, and digital material in the Library Catalog and the UM Digital Archive.
 HS/HSL cataloging practices conform to national and international cataloging standards.

-Library Applications and Knowledge Systems provides technology services and technical support within the Library.
+The Library Computing and Technology division provides technology services and technical support within the Library.
 Areas of responsibility include staff, classroom and public computers, video conferencing rooms, and the Presentation Practice Studio.
 Additional services include the maintenance of public printers and network infrastructure management.

 This division is responsible for the design and maintenance of the Library website and provides assistance with design elements on posters, presentations, and promotional materials for Library events.